Nurses' Memorial Chapel: Earthquakes

 The chapel was closed after 4 September 2010 Canterbury earthquake had damaged the building.
 It suffered additional damage in subsequent earthquakes.
 In October 2011, the Canterbury District Health Board announced that the chapel would be repaired, after demolition had been considered.
-Work to restore the chapel began in October 2017 and despite some unforeseen setbacks, was completed to schedule in October 2018.
+Work to restore the chapel began in September 2017 and despite some unforeseen setbacks, was completed to schedule in August 2018.
+It was re-opened by the Governor General Dame Patsy Reddy on 27 October 2018.

 Architecture

 Collins chose the Arts and Crafts architectural style for the building, with the walls made of exposed brick inside and out, and timberwork on the inside.
-The timber includes oregon panelling, and blackwood and oak parquet floor.
+The timber includes Oregon panelling, and blackwood and oak parquet floor.
 There are carvings in the sanctuary by Frederick Gurnsey and Jack Vivian.
 In the early 1990s, a porch was added to the chapel.

 Stained glass windows

 Heritage registration

 The New Zealand Historic Places Trust registered the building with registration number 1851 on 20 July 1989.
-The chapel is significant as New Zealand's first hospital chapel, and as the country's only World War I memorial solely dedicated to women, and is worldwide the only chapel dedicated to nurses.
+The chapel is significant as New Zealand's first hospital chapel, and as the country's only World War I memorial solely dedicated to women, and is worldwide the only hospital chapel dedicated to nurses who died in World War I.